 The geospatial storage of fisheries-related risk knowledge, and its combination with other knowledge products is possible using the GeoNode open source platform.
-GIS layers for St Vincent and the Grenadines are already publicly available via the Caribbean Handbook on Risk Information Management45 (CHARIM) portal46 that offers several EWS resources47.
-There is disaster and vulnerability information currently available for St Vincent and the Grenadines as maps48.
+GIS layers for Grenada are already publicly available via the Caribbean Handbook on Risk Information Management (CHARIM) portal that offers several EWS resources.
+There is disaster and vulnerability information among the layers that are currently available for Grenada, such as for flash flooding.
 More marine fisheries information such as FAD locations and vulnerable vessel haul-out sites or safe harbours can be added from official, scientific and local knowledge.
 FEWER should contribute fisheries risk knowledge to GeoNode layers to disseminate static information to fisherfolk and the public beyond those subscribed to FEWER.

-The National Emergency and Disaster Management Act of 200649 is sufficiently broad to form the legal basis for the establishment and initial operation of FEWER as it has for other initiatives.
+The disaster legislation in Grenada is sufficiently broad to form the legal basis for the establishment and initial operation of FEWER as it has for other initiatives.
 However, for the future, FEWER could benefit from an assessment to determine what legal strengthening, if any, is required in respect of telecommunications, data, intellectual property (local knowledge) and other dimensions.